mmorrow24work/rooms/README.md

 You started the list with "1)", so I expect you've got more in mind.
 The natural companions, whenever you want them: a **sequence diagram** for the "run broker → propose → apply" flow, a **data/domain model** (Room ↔ BookingRequest), a **deployment** view (the server/Cloudflare-Tunnel options from QUICKSTART), or a **booking decision flow** (allocator + queue-jump logic).
 Say which and I'll add them in the same style.

+---

+# rooms ask part 7

+create mermaid diagram showing the software architecture

+---
+what other mermaid diagrams might be helpful here for future code maintainers ?